daluclemas/dev.to-challenge/readme.md

 ---

-## Contributing
+## To Contribute

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change and i will respond in a jiffy.

 ---